Halogenated ether

+History

+An ideal inhaled anesthetic wasn't found until 1950.
+Volatile substances like diethyl ether, which have severe risks of nausea, were used before.
+Diethyl ether has the unfortunate disadvantage of being extremely flammable, especially in the presence of enriched oxygen mixtures.

+James Young Simpson, an obstetrics surgeon, used ethers to help women relieve their labor pains but ultimately deemed them unsuitable due to their drawbacks.
+Simpson and his friends tested the halogenated hydrocarbon, chloroform, as a substitute inhalation agent during a house party.
+They woke from unconsciousness pleasantly surprised with its effectiveness.
+This was the first recorded successful use of halogenated hydrocarbons as anesthetics.

+Applications

+Anesthesia

-Diethyl ether was initially replaced by non-flammable (but more toxic) halogenated hydrocarbons such as chloroform and trichloroethylene.
-Halothane is another halogenated hydrocarbon anesthetic agent which was introduced into clinical practice in 1956.
+Inhaled agents like diethyl ether are critical in anesthesia.
+Diethyl ether initially replaced non-flammable (but more toxic) halogenated hydrocarbons like chloroform and trichloroethylene.
+Halothane is a halogenated hydrocarbon anesthetic agent that was introduced into clinical practice in 1956.
 Due to its ease of use and improved safety profile with respect to organ toxicity, halothane quickly replaced chloroform and trichloroethylene.

+The anesthesia practice was significantly improved later in the 1950s with the introduction of halogenated ethers, like isoflurane, enflurane, and sevoflurane.
+Since its introduction in the 1980s, isoflurane has been widely used due to its decreased risk of hepatotoxicity and better hemodynamic stability when compared to halothane.
+The 1990s saw the development of sevoflurane, which was especially helpful in pediatric anesthesia because it provided even faster induction and recovery profiles.

 All inhalation anesthetics in current clinical use are halogenated ethers, except for halothane (which is a halogenated hydrocarbon or haloalkane), nitrous oxide, and xenon.

-Halogenated ethers have the advantages of being non-flammable as well as less toxic than earlier general anesthetics.
-Halogenated ethers differ from other ethers because they contain at least one halogen atom in each molecule.
-Examples of halogenated ethers include the general anesthetics isoflurane, desflurane, and sevoflurane.
-However, not all halogenated ethers have anesthetic effects, and some compounds such as flurothyl do the opposite and have stimulant and convulsant effects.

 Inhalation anesthetics are vaporized and mixed with other gases prior to their inhalation by the patient before or during surgery.
 These other gases always include oxygen or air, but may also include other gases such as nitrous oxide or helium.
 In most surgical situations, other drugs such as opiates are used for pain and skeletal muscle relaxants are used to cause temporary paralysis.
 Additional drugs such as midazolam may be used to produce amnesia during surgery.
 Although newer intravenous anesthetics (such as propofol) have increased the options of anesthesiologists, halogenated ethers remain a mainstay of general anesthesia.

+Polymers

+Perfluorinated epoxides can be used as used as comonomers for the production of polytetrafluoroethylene (PTFE).

+Perfluorinated epoxides are a class of epoxides where all the hydrogen atoms on a carbon chain are replaced with fluorine atoms.
+The fluorine ensures compatibility with PTFE, while the epoxy group enables chemical bonding during polymerization.
+When used as comonomers, they can alter the microstructure of PTFE, reducing crystallinity and improving flexibility and toughness.
+This makes the polymer more suitable for applications like seals and gaskets, which require resilience under stress.
+Furthermore, perfluorinated epoxides enable the tailoring of specific functional properties, such as low surface energy, which is essential for applications requiring non-stick or low-friction surfaces.